micmejia/bible-dump/AMPC/Mark/Mark 14.md

-I was with you daily in the temple [[^h]porches and courts] teaching, and you did not seize Me; but [this has happened] that the Scriptures might be fulfilled.
+I was with you daily in the temple [porches and courts] teaching, and you did not seize Me; but [this has happened] that the Scriptures might be fulfilled.